pivotal/docs-tas-adapter/troubleshooting.md

 # ...
 ```

-> **Note** You will need to unpause the PackageInstall/tas-adapter object before attempting to perform a platform upgrade.
-If you wish to persist changes to the logging level for a given component, you should update your values YAML file to match the new logging level.
+> **Note** You need to unpause the PackageInstall/tas-adapter object before
+> attempting to perform a platform upgrade.
+If you wish to persist changes to
+> the logging level for a given component, you should update your values YAML
+> file to match the new logging level.

-To set the logging level for a given component dynamically, you can change the value of the `logLevel` setting in the corresponding ConfigMap.
+To set the logging level for a given component dynamically, you can change the
+value of the `logLevel` setting in the corresponding ConfigMap.
 Run:

 ```bash
 kubectl get -n tas-adapter-system configmap | grep COMPONENT-NAME